Anthony-Nolan/Atlas/README_ManualTesting.md

       - E.g., some alleles are not listed in the expanded definitions of any published MACs.
       - Etc.
       - This means that the proportions of masking categories found within the final test harness may differ to those listed in the request.

+### Prepare Atlas to receive Search Requests
+- Test donors need to be exported to the remote verification environment before search requests can be run.
+  - Further, donor stores should only contain donors from one test harness at any one time.
+- To achieve this, launch the local functions app and call the http function: `PrepareAtlasDonorStores`.
+  - This takes in the ID of a completed test harness (see Swagger UI for request model).
+  - Calling this function wipes the remote donor import donor store, re-populates it with donors from the test harness specified in the request, and finally forces a data refresh on the matching algorithm; this can all take several minutes.
+  - Ensure the following settings have been overriden in `local.settings.json` with values for the remote environment:
+      `DataRefresh:RequestUrl`, `DataRefresh:CompletionTopicSubscription`, and `DonorImport:Sql`.
+- As data refresh is a long-running process, a servicebus-triggered function, `HandleDataRefreshCompletion`, is used to determine when data refresh has actually completed.
+  - The local verification functions app should be left running to allow the triggering of `HandleDataRefreshCompletion`.
+  - On receipt of a new job completion message, the record for the last export attempt is updated with data refresh details, including whether the job succeeded or failed - a failure should prompt further investigation before re-attempting export.
+  - If data refresh job is interrupted before it completes, manually invoke the `ContinueDataRefresh` function on the remote Matching Algorithm functions app.
+- At present, it is not possible to tie an export attempt to a data refresh request *before* the refresh job has completed;
+  some checks have been added to ensure only one export is attempted at a time.
+  - If the `PrepareAtlasDonorStores` function complains about incomplete test donor export records, try the following:
+    - Check whether a data refresh is still in progress; if so, leave the local functions app running so it can detect the job completion message and update the open export record.
+    - If the data refresh job was interrupted, manually invoke the remote `ContinueDataRefresh` function.
+Again, leave the local verifications function app running to pick up the completion message.
+    - If the interrupted data refresh job cannot be continued for some reason, then it is best to manually delete the open export record from the local verification database, and start from scratch.

 ### Running Search Requests using Test Harness
 TODO: ATLAS-477